 Skip advert

 Advertisement

-Aside from some hard plastics across the doors and glovebox lid, and the piano black plastic that seems to highlight every fingerprint and light scratch, there are plenty of soft-touch materials across the dashboard, and it feels well put together.
-There are lots of nice design details too, like contrast stitching and configurable ambient lighting.
+Aside from some hard plastics on the doors and glovebox lid, along with the piano black plastic that seems to highlight every fingerprint and light scratch, the dashboard has plenty of soft-touch materials, and it feels well put together.
+There are also many nice design details, like contrast stitching and configurable ambient lighting.

 Advertisement - Article continues below

-The latest generation of Peugeot’s i-Cockpit set-up debuted on the 208, and it doesn’t suit everyone.
-Rather than looking through the steering wheel, the 208 has a much smaller wheel that you have to look over to see vital information, like your speed.
+The latest 208 uses a revised version of Peugeot’s i-Cockpit set-up, but we still think it won’t suit everyone.
+Rather than looking through the steering wheel, the 208 has a much smaller wheel you must look over to see vital information, like your speed.
 We recommend you try the set-up for yourself to ensure you can find a comfortable driving position and still see all the info on the dash.

-It’s also worth noting that entry-level Active models get an ordinary screen for the driver’s display, but GT models add a 3D instrument panel.
-It works well, and on the move you find your eyes don’t have to adjust as much as they do with the regular i-Cockpit.
-The latter version is configurable in that you can change the layout from traditional dials to displaying various trip or driving assistance screens, or - something we think is rather handy when navigating somewhere new - display sat-nav directions on a map.
+It’s also worth noting that entry-level Active models get an ordinary set of analogue dials for the driver’s display, but Allure trim and above use a fully digital instrument panel.
+It works well, and you can change the layout of the display from traditional dials to showing various trip or driving assistance screens, or directions on a map if you've specified the optional navigation system.

+Skip advert